 Atlantic salmon may be facing new challenges in the Gulf of Maine due to changing environmental conditions.
-Increasing numbers of Atlantic salmon smolts are entering the ocean via the Gulf of Maine, but few are returning to spawn, raising questions as to where these fish are going and what is happening to them at sea.
-A recent study co-authored by a NOAA Northeast Fisheries Science Center researcher suggests that changing spring wind patterns, warming sea surface temperatures, and new predators along altered migration routes are affecting the survival of Atlantic salmon.
+Increasing numbers of hatchery-raised Atlantic salmon smolts are entering the ocean via the Gulf of Maine, but fewer are returning to spawn, raising questions as to what is happening to these fish at sea.
+A 2011 study co-authored by a NOAA Northeast Fisheries Science Center researcher suggests that changing spring wind patterns, warming sea surface temperatures, and new predators along altered migration routes are affecting the survival of Atlantic salmon.

 - Ocean perch